-If you're still searching for a way to get your kids to eat their veggies, take them to this charming agricultural amusement park in the Garlic Capital of the World.
-The garden-themed rides—with silly names like Artichoke Dip (think spinning tea cups)—are so mild, some allow infant riders.
+If you're still searching for a way to get your kids to eat their veggies, take them to Gilroy Gardens, a charmingly “agricultural” theme park in Gilroy, the Garlic Capital of the World.
+The garden-themed rides—with cheeky names like the Artichoke Dip for a teacup-style ride—are so mild, some allow infant riders.
 Climb aboard a hungry worm for a trip around an apple core or crawl into the center of a giant garlic bulb for some whirls and twirls.

-The shady 536-acre property has six botanical gardens, the largest being Monarch Garden, set in a 20,000-square-foot greenhouse.
-Some of the gardens have specialized tours—like a relaxed boat cruise through the flower-filled Rainbow Garden.
-Or you can climb aboard a re-creation of a Model-T car to tour the South County Backroads area, landscaped to show how this broad valley south of San Francisco was once almost exclusively farmland.
-Kids will also have a blast seeing the tropical and subtropical plants from on board the park’s miniature replica of a steam train.
+Aside from the trees, the shady, 536-acre property has six botanical gardens—the largest being Monarch Garden, set in a 20,000-square-foot greenhouse.
+Some gardens feature specialized tours, like a relaxed boat cruise through the flower-filled Rainbow Garden.
+Or, climb aboard a re-creation of a Model-T to tour the South County Backroads area, landscaped to show how this broad valley south of San Francisco was once almost exclusively farmland.
+Kids will have love seeing tropical and subtropical plants from on board the park’s miniature replica of a steam train.